trakkamartin/traceysprojects/README.md

 * How did the idea for the company (or project) come about?

+Initially the co-founders started Huddle aiming to challenge 'traditional financial services in Australian and offering a transparent and technology driven model for consumer.'
+See https://en.wikipedia.org/wiki/Open_Insurance citing  Business, Insurance.
+"Is insurtech the best way to bring trust back to insurance?".
+Insurance Business.
+Retrieved 2018-04-22  "Huddle Money raises $6m to create peer-to-peer bank".
+2016-06-20.
+Retrieved 2016-07-04.

+Their business model has pivoted to now service the insurance industry in providing insurance digital solutions.

 * How is the company funded?
 How much funding have they received?